-Data quality encompasses the accurate records of registered Internet number resources and measurements relevant to Internet operations.
 The RIPE NCC will continue work to measure, monitor and enhance the data quality of Internet number resource registrations.
-The focus here will be on Early Registration Transfer (ERX) space and the legacy address space allocated before the Regional Internet Registry system existed.
-The goal of these activities will be to bring ERX and legacy space registration records up to the same standards of accuracy as address space distributed by the RIPE NCC since 1992.
-The RIPE NCC will continue to work with the other Regional Internet Registries towards a fully consistent view of all Internet number resource data and statistics.
+The focus here will be on the legacy address space allocated before the Regional Internet Registry system existed.
+The goal of these activities will be to bring legacy space registration records up to the same standards of accuracy as address space distributed by the RIPE NCC since 1992.